dgary1980/ansi_chameleon/README.rst

 Features
 ..............................

-* Read from multiple MySQL schemas and  restore them it into a target PostgreSQL  database.
+* Read from multiple MySQL schemas and  restore them it into a target database.
 The source and target schema names can be different.
-* Setup PostgreSQL to act as a MySQL slave.
+* Setup target server to act as a MySQL slave.
 * Support for enumerated and binary data types.
 * Basic DDL Support (CREATE/DROP/ALTER TABLE, DROP PRIMARY KEY/TRUNCATE, RENAME).
 * Discard of rubbish data coming from the replica.